ytti/oxidized-web/docs/development.md

 ## Make sure the file permissions are correct
 Run `bundle exec rake chmod`

+## Test!
+Run `bundle exec rake` on the git repository to check the code against rubocop and run the defined tests in `/spec`.

+Run Oxidized-web from git against the latest Oxidized version `bundle exec oxdized`

+When testing the web application, open the javascript console in the browser to see any errors.

 ## Bump the version
 Update CHANGELOG.md:
 - review it